An electrode is a metal wire that is coated.

 - E6010: Similar to the E6011 but only works with direct current (DC).
 Note that this electrode should not be placed into an electrode oven.

 - E76018 and E7016: Manufactured with iron powder in the flux.
-Creates strong welds, but has a puddle that might present some control issues for beginners.
+It creates strong welds but has a puddle that might present some control issues for beginners.